 Ranchos and Prime Los Angeles Real Estate Through the Years

-The Rancho San Pedro started as the grant of 75,000 acres in 1784.
+The Rancho San Pedro started as a grant of 75,000 acres in 1784.
 A total of more than 91,000 acres were eventually awarded.

 The Gilmore Adobe, built in 1852, is now located at 6333 West Third Street and originally included the LaBrea Tar Pits.
 The Mayor of Los Angeles provided the land grant to Antonio Jose’ Rocha and Nemisio Domingez.
 The original adobe building remains in the parking lot, surrounded by the LA Farmer’s Market and “The Grove.”
 CBS TV City was once housed here.